 Concern: "How do I know which goblins to give toys to?"

 Solution: You will know.
 They will look for teal pumpkins and will be so excited to see one that they will say something to you.
-Or they may hug you, either way, you will know.
 I like to tape the sign I printed to the bowl of non-food goodies to make it more obvious.
-You can ask who needs a teal pumpkin treat and when you hear an "I do!" behind that cute Iron Man mask, you will know that little goblin needs a toy instead.
+You can ask who needs a teal pumpkin treat and when you hear an "I do!" behind that cute Spiderman mask, you will know that little goblin needs a toy instead.
 You can add your address to the Teal Pumpkin Project participation map, which many families use to find teal pumpkins in their neighborhoods.

 Concern: "I don't have many trick-or-treaters so I don't want to spend money on both candy and toys."

 Solution: Try just toys then!
-We offered both toys and candy in the past and allowed every child to choose, we had a lot of candy left over and no leftover toys.
+I offered both toys and candy in the past and allowed every child to choose, and had a lot of candy left over and no leftover toys.
 Even teenagers chose bubbles!
-Since then, we only offer toys.
+Since then, I only offer toys.
 The good part is you can save any leftovers you may have.

 I encourage you to try it and I think you will find that you enjoy it more than the children do.
 And they may not tell you at that moment, but that teal pumpkin gives you Halloween Hero status!